NREL/expertsegmentation/docs/source/pages/how-to-use.rst

 Create a segmentation dataset
 ------------------------------

 To compute additional features, specify a dictionary with the desired filters.
-See <>
-for a list of supported filters.
+See API documentation for a list of supported filters.

 .. code:: python